 A key piece of advice to take under your wing, is that small changes each day can make a world of difference.

 Take it one day at a time and you’ll be cutting your intake down in no time.

-Here are our guidelines to reducing your sugar intake.
+Here are my guidelines to reducing your sugar intake.